donatfeher/diabetes-risk-ai-model-with-an-api/README.md

 [Magyar verzió (Hungarian)](README_hu.md)

 This documentation provides clear steps for others to easily run the FastAPI-based machine learning model.
-Below are the steps to set up and run the code in your environment.
+Follow these steps to set up and run the code in your environment.

 ### 1. Clone or Download the Code Locally